peace195/multitask-learning-protein-prediction/README.md

 ## Data representation

-Using Protvec (3-gram) and follow the rule:
+Using Protvec (3-gram) and follow the vector addition rule.
+For example:

 TNCDE = UTN + TNC + NCD + CDE + DEU